g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 ## Summary

-The proposal introduces update extensions allowing users to execute custom strategies when performing Cluster API rollouts.
+The proposal introduces update extensions allowing users to execute changes on existing machines without deleting the machines and creating a new one.

-An External Update Extension implementing custom update strategies will report the subset of changes they know how to perform.
+An External Update Extension will report the subset of changes they know how to perform.
 Cluster API will orchestrate the different extensions, polling the update progress from them.

 If the totality of the required changes cannot be covered by the defined extensions, Cluster API will fall back to the current behavior (rolling update).